merly-ai/MP-CodeCheckBin-Windows/README.md

 # What is MP-CodeCheck?
-MPCC is a self-supervised, iterative learning, anomaly detection system for code.
+MPCC is an AI-based code anomaly detection system.
+More specifically, MPCC uses self-supervision, iterative learning, and programmatic-guided evolution to detect anomalous code patterns.
 MPCC was designed to learn good and bad code syntax, patterns, and semantics from a large corpora of existing code.
 Once trained, MPCC’s model can be used for a variety of tasks such as: (i) detecting potential anomalies in existing code, (ii) grading the quality of an existing repository, and (iii) guiding programmers through the important aspects of an unfamiliar or updated code repository, to name a few.